-Figure 2: Visits to the rewarding of two options across the three experimental nights.
+Figure 2: Visits to the rewarding option out of the two potentially rewarding options across the three experimental nights.
 Data are average proportions for bins of ten visits averaged over all 14 individuals.
 Data are indicated by white points in the first block on the first night before the bats had experienced any reversals; the bin averages of the other blocks are indicated by black points.
 Numbers indicate the bats that participated in a block.
 Shading shows 95% confidence intervals.
 Dashed lines show reversals

-Bats switch to the rewarding option faster as they experience more reversals
+Bats switched to the rewarding option faster as they experience more reversals

 As the bats experienced more reversals, they made their first visit to the rewarding flower faster and faster.
 Immediately after a reversal, the number of visits to the previously-rewarding flower (perseverative visits) decreased as the animals experienced more reversals (Figure 3).
-Visually examining the data however indicates that this change does not seem to occur on the second and third nights.
-It would appear therefore, that the bats get faster at responding to reversals only on the first night until they reach a plateau, which persists over the second and third nights.
+The analysis showed however that this change occurs mostly on the first night (Figure 4 and Figure 5).
+It would appear therefore, that the bats get faster at responding to reversals, i.e., make fewer perseverative visits only on the first night until they reach a plateau, and this plateau persists over the second and third nights.
+Thus, the bats never reached the optimal performance of one error per reversal.